pieroproietti/get-eggs/README.md

 # Fork it!
 This is a short and simple script, you are encouraged to fork the code and adapt it to your needs.

-# Note
-To create a naked Ubuntu I start from the server version, install it normally and after I remove the packages cloud-install and needrestart.